 Thank you for your patience!
 Playgrounds are open following the new normal social distancing of 6′, max.
 50 people at one time and wearing face masks.
 Parks staff will visit each site to take down the swings-this may take a few days.
 We are so happy kids can again get out and play!

 The Tinley Park-Park District Board of Commissioners and staff wish to thank our community for their patience and perseverance through this pandemic.
 We are pleased to be moving into Phase 3 of the Restore Illinois Plan effective Monday, June 1, 2020.

 The District is always committed to providing facilities and programs in the safest possible environment possible.
 As has been the norm in Phase 2, Phase 3 requires social distancing, wearing face masks when the 6’ distancing cannot be maintained and remaining at home if you are not feeling well.
 Thank you for your cooperation in following these mandates when using Tinley Park-Park District facilities and parks.
 As of June 1, Tinley Park-Park District will have the following available to the public:

 - Tony Bettenhausen Recreation Center opens for program registrations and account updates only.
 The hours are Monday – Friday, 7:00 am to 7:00 pm and Saturday 7:00 am to 2:00 pm.
 The walking track, coffee shop and gym will remain closed.

 - Tinley Fitness is offering one-to-one personal training with limited availability.
 The Fitness Center is not open for general workouts, or classes held in the studio or cycle room.

-- Some Rec Center fitness classes will be held outdoors; exact location for each class will be emailed to registered participants prior to program start date.
+- Some Rec Center fitness classes will be held outdoors; the exact location for each class will be emailed to registered participants prior to the program start date.
 Classes begin the week of June 8 so register now!